I first tried owncloud years ago, back when it was still a bit unstable and upgrading was difficult and complex,

 In my previous job, I’ve built a drought alerts system, based in Symfony 4.
 The idea being that users can sign up for notifications about changes in the drought conditions at different locations and scales (city/zip, county, or state level).
 While currently we are only building out support for a single dataset, the United States Drought Monitor (USDM), we plan on offering a full suite of choices to the users, if that goes well.

 It was interesting to design, I probably over-engineered it just a tiny bit, the final list of entities stands as such: Users, Tokens, Alerts, Locations, Counties, and States.
 As part of integrating this within the existing infrastructure, I was given our common list of counties and states to work with.
 Since we needed to allow users to subscribe and unsubscribe without having to create logins, authentication is achieved via unique tokens, each one belonging to a particular user, with a specific purpose.

 For years, I’ve used LastPass, my decided to take a peek at options which enable me more control over my data, without having to give up functionality.

 I had a very stark realization one day about my Google usage, google knows more about me then I do.

 Ladies and Gentlemen and Variations Thereupon.

-I’m watching an episode of Doctor Who and the stewardess addresses the crowd as “Ladies and Gentlemen and Variations Thereupon”, which made me think about how we should really make a point to better acknowledge that not eveyone fits into the old fashioned two gendered system.
+I’m watching an episode of Doctor Who, and the stewardess addresses the crowd as “Ladies and Gentlemen and Variations Thereupon”, which made me think about how we should really make a point to better acknowledge that not everyone fits into the old-fashioned two gendered system.

 delete account option, why is that so hard: